n-kostadinov/n-kostadinov.github.io/_posts/2017-02-27-cracking-the-worlds-hardest-sudoku.md

 title: Cracking the world hardest sudoku
 categories: [python, artificial intelligence, depth search, sudoku, diagonal sudoku, naked twins]
 ---
-Artificial intelligence is all about designing computer systems that are able to perform tasks that normally require human intelligence.
+Artificial intelligence is all about designing computer systems able to perform tasks that normally require human intelligence.
 We already know computers can do some arithmetic tasks like multiplying large numbers much faster than any human will ever do.
 But what about non-arithmetic tasks?
 Well, by now everyone knows that Tesla, Google, Apple and many other tech companies are working on autonomous driving.
 And yet, they haven't completely cracked it yet.
 On the other side, it is now 20 years since IBM's Deep Blue won both a chess game and a chess match against Garry Kasparov - the reigning world champion at the time.
 To sum it up - driving a car is obviously an easy task for humans, two billion people are driving to work every day, but it is very hard for a computer system to manage.
 At the same time, computer systems can beat the world champion at chess - a task that hardly any human can achieve.
 Makes you wonder, doesn't it?

 Another non-arithmetic and seemingly human task at which computers excel is solving a sudoku.
 The use of constraint propagation and search is illustrated in this great <a href="http://norvig.com/sudoku.html" target="_blank">blog post by Peter Norvig</a>.
 In this post I will go one step further by introducing a small, but powerful optimisation for Norvig's solution.
 My whole sudoku solver implementation can be found in this repo: <a href="https://github.com/n-kostadinov/AIND-Sudoku" target="_blank">AIND-Sudoku</a>.

-First, Norvig's solution can be extended to solve a diagonal sudoku by just adding the diagonals to the units, used in the constraint propagation steps:
+In a sudoku, the rows, columns and 3x3 squares all contain digits from 1 to 9 exactly once.
+Norvig introduces a very flexible design, which is easily extended to a diagonal sudoku.
+Indeed, Norvig's solution can be extended to solve a diagonal sudoku by just adding the diagonals to the units, used in the constraint propagation steps:

 {% highlight python %}
 MODE_NO_DIAGONAL = 1